BusisiwePieterson/BusisiwePieterson/README.md

-- 👋 Hi, I’m Busisiwe, but if my name is a tongue twister, you can just call me Busi.
+- 👋 "Hello World", I’m Busisiwe, but if my name is a tongue twister, you can just call me Busi.
 - 👀 I’m interested in becoming a python backend developer, my interests lie in django and also AWS
 - 🌱 I’m currently learning python and django as a framework
 - 💞️ I’m looking to collaborate on beginner open source projects